Searching for axion dark matter with magnetic resonance force microscopy

 \textit{Magnetic Resonance Force Microscopy}.-- Magnetic Resonance Force Microscopy is a scanned-probe technique that combines imaging capabilities of magnetic resonance imaging with resolution of atomic force microscopy \cite{hammel2007magnetic}.
 Unlike conventional magnetic resonance detection, which inductively detects the electromagnetic signal of transverse magnetization, MRFM directly senses changes in longitudinal magnetization through a mechanical resonator \cite{sidles1993signal}.
 MRFM experiments generally employ cyclical modulation of longitudinal magnetization $M_z$ at the mechanical resonance frequency, using techniques like amplitude modulation (AM) \cite{Suter2004, wago1997magnetic}.
 An advantage of this mechanical readout is avoiding circuit noise and associated backaction damping.
 Appendix B provides a more detailed comparison of MRFM with other magnetic resonance imaging techniques.

 A typical setup involves a micromagnet attached to the mechanical resonator placed directly above the sample, as shown in Fig.~\ref{fig:Apparatus}.
-For an extended sample that is placed at a large enough distance from the micromagnet, the micromagnet can be treated as a point dipole \cite{suter2002probe, sidles91}, as detailed in Appendix B. The micromagnet produces a strong local magnetic field gradient that couples the resonator to the spins of the magnetized sample underneath it.
-As a result of this interaction, the resonator senses a force given by \cite{Suter2004},
+For an extended sample that is placed sufficiently far from the micromagnet, the micromagnet can be treated as a point dipole \cite{suter2002probe, sidles91}, as detailed in Appendix B. The micromagnet produces a strong local magnetic field gradient that couples the resonator to magnetized spin sample underneath it.
+As a result, the resonator senses a force given by \cite{Suter2004},

 with $\vec{m}(\vec{r},t)$ and $B_z(\vec{r})$ as magnetization density of the sample and the magnetic field of the micromagnet along the direction of mechanical motion, respectively.
 This integral is evaluated over the resonance area of the magnetized sample, as discussed below.